 Phenotype-matched blood means that the blood has been matched to you much more carefully than is regularly performed.
 This reduces the chance of having a transfusion reaction and of developing an antibody to the blood you are transfused.
-However, in Canada, because most blood donors are from ethnic backgrounds different than SCD patients, there is a limited supply of phenotypically- matched blood.
+However, in Canada, because most blood donors are from ethnic backgrounds different than Sickle Cell Disease patients, there is a limited supply of phenotypically- matched blood.

 How can I help increase phenotype-matched blood reserve?

 Canadian Blood Service (CBS) is looking for more blood donors from ethnic minorities.
-If you have friends or family who want to help people with SCD, becoming a blood donor is a very practical, valuable and worthwhile way to help.
+If you have friends or family who want to help people with Sickle Cell Disease, becoming a blood donor is a very practical, valuable, and worthwhile way to help.
 If you would like to arrange a blood donor drive or session in Ontario, SCAGO can help with this.
-Note that you cannot donate blood if you have SCD.
-However, individuals with sickle cell trait can still donate.
+Note that you cannot donate blood if you have Sickle Cell Disease.
+However, individuals with sickle cell traits can still donate.